fmaste/fmaste/README.md

 - https://github.com/fmaste/hansible
   - A little tool to generate a Graphviz DOT description file from Ansible hosts.

 I’m a [Scrum Alliance Certified Scrum Developer](https://www.scrumalliance.org/get-certified/developer-track/certified-scrum-developer).
 I’ve worked remotely for a US based company or with the South African team of another one.
-I have worked with Java projects with all the Hibernate/Struts frameworks using all the object oriented patterns you can imagine or with big PHP spaghetti codebase.
+I have worked with Java projects with all the Hibernate/Struts frameworks using all the object oriented patterns you can imagine or with a big PHP spaghetti codebase.

 The best way to evolve the code or understand legacy code is refactoring it, making small steps until it gets easier to understand and fix errors.
 When extracting, renaming, refactoring in general I follow the steps detailed in [Martin Fowler's book Refactoring](https://refactoring.com/).
 Although it's mostly object oriented the methodology can still be applied to functional programming.